natenichols/constexpr-typeinfo-less/paper.md

   - Peter Dimov for a helpful anecdote, now in the FAQ.
   - Erich Keane for for pushing us back to the "implementation-defined" territory.
   - Jens Maurer for his thorough review of the initial proposed wording and his guidance.
+  - Hubert Tong for ensuring the necessary reminders were added to the core wording as opposed to remaining merely parts of the rationale.

 # Appendix A: Discarded syntax options